How To Find Truck Drivers—And Retain Them: 25 Key Tips

 You may have noticed that a lot of these tips require you to spend more money.
 Hiring can be an expensive proposition, and when you need new drivers now, it’s important to have reliable cash flow.
 That’s not easy when your customers operate on net-30 or net-60 terms.
 Factoring with Bobtail provides a solution.
 This easy-to-use app allows you to upload rate confirmations and bills of lading—and get funded for outstanding invoices that day.

 We don’t lock you into restrictive contracts or enforce volume limits.
 It’s a simple, quick way to keep cash flowing so you can focus on your workforce.
 Now that you know how to attract truck drivers and keep them on your payroll, start getting funded.
-Sign up for a free trial with Bobtail, or call us at 410-204-2084 for more information.
+Sign up to learn more about factoring with Bobtail, or call us at 410-204-2084 for more information.